Isha-Das-06/vtol-transition-planner/README.md

 | Ground area louder than 50 dB | 2.13 km² | **0.42 km²** | **−80%** |
 | Population-weighted noise exposure | 1013 | 223 | −78% |

-The 23% is not a model grading its own homework: both plans were **flown by the PX4 autopilot in software-in-the-loop simulation** (the same flight code that flies real aircraft) and energy was integrated from the flight logs' battery telemetry.
+The 23% was found as both plans were **flown by the PX4 autopilot in software-in-the-loop simulation** (the same flight code that flies real aircraft) and energy was integrated from the flight logs' battery telemetry.